clarematthews/data-science-test/README.md

 ##### **Q4.
 Correlation between questionnaires scores and participant characteristics**

-Is there any correlation between the participants’ characteristics and their questionnaires’ scores?
+Is there any correlation between the participants’ characteristics (e.g. age) and their questionnaires’ scores?

 ### Submit your assignment